Should You Invest in Costco Wholesale Corp (COST) Now? - News Heater

 COST’s Market Performance

-Costco Wholesale Corp (COST) has seen a 1.24% rise in stock performance for the week, with a -1.46% decline in the past month and a -0.16% plunge in the past quarter.
-The volatility ratio for the week is 1.59%, and the volatility levels for the past 30 days are at 1.66% for COST.
-The simple moving average for the past 20 days is -0.64% for COST’s stock, with a 6.42% simple moving average for the past 200 days.
+Costco Wholesale Corp (COST) has experienced a 1.90% rise in stock performance for the past week, with a 0.94% rise in the past month, and a 1.05% rise in the past quarter.
+The volatility ratio for the week is 1.46%, and the volatility levels for the past 30 days are at 1.46% for COST.
+The simple moving average for the past 20 days is 1.29% for COST’s stock, with a 8.02% simple moving average for the past 200 days.

 Analysts’ Opinion of COST